colinmurphy1/colinmurphy1.github.io/content/posts/2022/mikrotik-wireless-bridge.md

   - mikrotik
 aliases:
   - /posts/2022/12/creating-a-wireless-bridge-using-a-mikrotik-router/
+cover: "/img/hap-ac2-cropped.jpg"
+coverAlt: "MikroTik hAP ac2 router, photo by Uhernandez on Wikimedia Commons."
+coverCaption: "<em>Image credits: Uhernandez, Wikimedia Commons</em>"
 ---

 I have some devices on my local network that are wired-only, or have unreliable Wi-Fi.
-Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP AC<sup>2</sup>
+Instead of running ethernet to the room that contains these devices, I opted to create a wireless bridge using a MikroTik hAP ac<sup>2</sup>
 wireless router I had lying around.
 When configured as a wireless bridge, the MikroTik router will connect a wired network to a wireless network.